Modularity of preferential attachment graphs: Auxiliary lemmas

 \section{Auxiliary lemmas}

 The current section gathers all technical lemmas needed in the latter parts of the paper.

-The concentration results presented in Section \ref{sec:VolDensity} and proved in Section \ref{sec:concentrations} are based on two variants of Azuma-Hoeffding martingale inequality.
-The first one is basic.
+The concentration results presented in Section \ref{sec:VolDensity} and proved in Section \ref{sec:concentrations} are based on two variants of the Azuma-Hoeffding martingale inequality.
+The first one is standard.
 We state it as it appears in \cite{JLR_random_graphs} by Janson, {\L}uczak and Ruci{\'n}ski.

 \begin{lemma} [Azuma-Hoeffding inequality, \cite{Az67,Ho63}] If $X_0, X_1, \ldots, X_n$ is a martingale and there exist $b_1, \ldots, b_{n}$ such that $|X_{j} - X_{j-1}| \leq b_j$ for each $j \in [n]$, then, for every $x>0$,